 MyStatLab digital direct access study documents student success at Miami University, Ohio

-- Miami University’s digital direct access implementation of MyStatLab, as part of a larger course redesign and textbook change, has played an important role in improved student learning outcomes.
+- Miami University’s Inclusive Access implementation of MyLab Statistics, as part of a larger course redesign and textbook change, has played an important role in improved student learning outcomes.

-- Digital direct access has facilitated the department’s transition to hybrid course delivery at the Oxford campus by enabling MyStatLab’s integration within the university’s LMS, providing students code-free access to the program at the start of the semester.
+- Inclusive Access has facilitated the department’s transition to hybrid course delivery at the Oxford campus by enabling MyLab’s integration within the university’s LMS, providing students code-free access to the program at the start of the semester.

 Miami University, Oxford, OH